 Key Features:

-SSMS simplifies the process of backing up and restoring databases, ensuring data integrity and disaster recovery.
+The Backup and Restore Wizard simplifies the process of creating database backups and restoring them when needed.
+This tool is critical for ensuring data integrity and disaster recovery.

 Key Features: